IGEL-Community/IGEL-OS-APP-RECIPES/README.md

 ## Getting Started With the IGEL OS App Recipes

-This document provides you with the basic knowledge that is required to create an IGEL OS App with igelpkg and publish it on the IGEL App Portal.
+This document provides you with the basic knowledge that is required to create an IGEL OS App with igelpkg.

 Basically, the procedure is as follows:

 - Install the IGEL OS App SDK on a Linux system.
 - Build and test your app.
-- Make sure that your app meets the requirements of the review by IGEL.
-- Submit your app for review

 -----